-How to become an egg donor?
+How can a woman become an egg donor?
 What is an egg donor?
 How does egg donation work?

 In the egg donation process, the doctor will remove the eggs from the egg donor’s ovaries.
 The eggs are then fertilized with sperm (either the partner’s sperm or a sperm donor) in a process known as in vitro fertilization in a laboratory.
 Once fertilized, the embryos are then implanted in the woman’s uterus.
 If the embryo implants itself to the uterus, she becomes pregnant.